zearp/Nucintosh/README.md

   - NVMeFix
   - CPUFriend
   - OpenIntelWireless kexts for Intel bluetooth and wifi
-  - FakePCIID (without this audio over hdmi only works when re-plugging the cable)
+  - FakePCIID (without this audio over HDMI only works when re-plugging the cable)

 ## Index
 * [Installation](#installation)